19hours/sg-statutes/Acts/Gas Act.md

 (n) the prescribing of methods for determining the charges payable by a consumer in the event a meter is found to be defective or otherwise registering erroneously;

-(o) the regulation of the conversion of a gas pipeline network and gas appliances so as to allow for the conveyance of natural gas in the gas pipeline network and for the interconnection of gas pipeline networks and the conferring on any person authorised by a gas transporter or gas retailer of the power to enter the premises of a consumer to carry out any inspection or perform any work relating thereto;
+(o) the conversion of a gas pipeline network and gas appliances so as to allow for the conveyance of natural gas in the gas pipeline network and supply to such gas appliance, including —

-[24/2007 wef 11/06/2007]
+(i) regulating the manner of the conversion;

+(ii) the interconnection of gas pipeline networks;

+(iii) conferring on any person authorised by a gas transporter or gas retailer —

+(A) the power to obtain information and documents from any person necessary for the purposes of the conversion and interconnection; and

+(B) the power to enter any premises to carry out any inspection or perform any work relating to such conversion and interconnection; and

+(iv) the circumstances and the manner in which the supply of gas to any premises may be terminated (despite any agreement for such supply), if the conversion is not or if it appears that the conversion cannot be carried out successfully for the premises or any part of the premises;

+[Act 43 of 2018 wef 03/05/2019]

 (p) the regulation of the introduction of competition in the natural gas industry and the timing of such introduction;